SINGAPORE: Singapore Management University

 - English is the main communication medium in SMU and Singapore

-- Completed Singapore Management University application (online application after the home university's confirmation and nomination has been submitted)
+- Singapore Management University application (online application sent to students after OISP submits nomination to SMU)

 - *** Students must be nominated by September 30th.
 Please contact OISP by September 25th. ***